archanakk010/GlobalSuperstoreProject/README.md

 In this dashboard, cards present four crucial metrics: total sales, total orders, average delivery day, and total return orders.

-#### ✅ Stacked Column Chart
+#### ✅ Stacked Column Charts

 The stacked column chart "Total Orders by Month" provides a visual representation of the total number of orders placed each month over the period from 2011 to 2014.
 This chart allows stakeholders to quickly identify trends and patterns in order volume over time.

-#### ✅ Table
+#### ✅ Tables

-The first table "Top 20 Sub-category by order" provides a concise summary of the top 20 Sub-categories based on order count.
+The first table 'Top 20 Sub-category by order' provides a concise summary of the top 20 Sub-categories based on order count.
-The "Category by Order" table provides a concise summary of the relationship between product categories and orders within the Global Superstore dataset.
+The 'Category by Order' table provides a concise summary of the relationship between product categories and orders within the Global Superstore dataset.

 ####  ✅ Map

-The "Total Orders by Country" map visual shows order volumes across various countries.
+The 'Total Orders by Country' map visual shows order volumes across various countries.
 In the case of the United States, it emerges as a significant contributor to the total orders due to its substantial order volume.

 ### 3.Customers
 This page provides an overall view of customers.